jedevc/fyp-report/report.md

 - `g` is forced to be a separate function, and function called by all blocks that call it

-See the **Interpretation** chapter (?) for more information on constraint resolution, removal of chunks and blocks, and translation into C-style primitives.
+See **[Interpretation](#interpretation)** for more information on constraint resolution, removal of chunks and blocks, and translation into C-style primitives.

 ### Statements